Fastcode/NUClear/docs/extension.rst

     template <typename DSL>
     static void postcondition(threading::ReactionTask& task)

-This will run after the callback for a reaction task has finished.
+This will run after the callback for a reaction task has run and finished.

 Reschedule
 ----------